Ali İhsan Sâbis: Armenian genocide

 Ali Ihsan Sabis was appointed the head of the 6th army and was tasked to enter Iran where he besieged the Armenian contingents in the area who were led by General Andranik Ozanian.
 He had also warned the local chieftains that they would be killed if Armenian refugees were hiding under their protection.
 Proceeding with massacring the local Armenian population, Ihsan confessed in front of a delegation of Armenians in Tabriz on 11 August:

 I thank you for having come out to greet me, but listen to what I am going to tell you: above all, prove the truth of your words by your deeds.
 You are not unaware of all the afflictions that the Armenians of Urmia, Salmast, and Khoy have brought down upon the Muslim population.
 In retaliation, we killed the Armenians of Khoy and I gave the order to massacre the Armenians of Maku.
 If you with to be well treated, honor the promises that you have just made.
 If you do not, I cannot offer you any guarantees.

 This speech was affirmed by the archives of the French foreign ministry which states:

-Ali Ihsan Paşa, formerly the Commander of the Army Corps stationed at Van, entered Tabriz at the end of June 1918 in the capacity of Commander-in-Chief of the Ottoman Forces in Azerbaijan...In an address to an Armenian delegation he said approximately the following: "Let it be known that during my entry into Khoi I had the Armenians of the area massacred, without distinction of age and sex ..."
+Ali Ihsan Paşa, formerly the Commander of the Army Corps stationed at Van, entered Tabriz at the end of June 1918 in the capacity of Commander-in-Chief of the Ottoman Forces in Azerbaijan...In an address to an Armenian delegation he said approximately the following: "Let it be known that during my entry into Khoy I had the Armenians of the area massacred, without distinction of age and sex ..."

 During a reception of the Armenian Prelate Mgr.
 Nerses, Ali Ihsan told him: "I had a half a million of your coreligionists massacred.
 I can offer you a cup of tea."